How to Use Barley Straw for Pond Algae (Does It Really Work?)

 When you think of barley, beer might be the first thing that comes to mind (or is that just me?).

-Let's look at how barley straw may help control algae growth and how to use it correctly in your pond.
+Research results are mixed, so it should not be treated as a guaranteed algae solution.
+Let's look at what barley straw may do, what the evidence shows, and how to use it cautiously in your pond.

 How Does Barley Straw Work in Ponds?